wpschaub/DevOps-mindset-essentials/src/articles/devops-mindset-essentials.md

 None of this is new to you, you're eager to explore DevOps, and probably asking yourself "**how do we get started?**"

-Being a visual person, I created a [presentation and posters](https://github.com/wpschaub/DevOps-mindset-essentials/README.md) to seek answers for the recent [Global DevOps Bootcamp (GDBC)](https://globaldevopsbootcamp.com).
+Being a visual minded person, I created a [presentation with posters](https://github.com/wpschaub/DevOps-mindset-essentials/presentations/devops-mindset-essentials-gdbc.pdf) to seek answers for the recently hosted [Global DevOps Bootcamp (GDBC)](https://globaldevopsbootcamp.com).
 It's an annual community driven event, hosted around the globe on the same day, to create an environment in which we can collaboratively explore digital transformations and DevOps insights.

-Let's explore the four quick reference posters, also referred to as visuals and infographics.
-For a more in-depth exploration of DevOps, refer to the [DevOps Handbook](XXX), by XXX, XXX, and XXX.
+Let's explore four of the quick reference [posters](https://github.com/wpschaub/devOps-mindset-essentials/posters), also referred to as visuals and infographics.
+For a more in-depth discussion of DevOps, refer to the [DevOps Handbook](XXX), by XXX, XXX, and XXX.

 ## Practices